-Control Line Control Line Control Line Complement A: 400371 B: 400321 C: 5
+Control Line LOGIC C COMPLE Top Input Receives Power Line

+B: 400321

+C: 5

 Control Line The top input controls the operation.
-When it receives power, the

-Logical COMP function is performed.
+When it receives power, the Logical COMP function is performed.

 Top Input Receives Power Decode Line The top output copies the current state of the top input.

-Top Node The top node is the source node.
+FUNCTION BLOCK Top Node The top node is the source node.
 It can be one of the following references: a 0XXXX logic coil, a 1XXXX discrete input, a 3XXXX input register, or a 4XXXX holding register.
 The source matrix is a group of registers or discretes.
 Middle Node The middle node is the destination node.
 It can be either a 0XXXX logic coil reference or a 4XXXX holding register reference.
 The destination matrix is the same size as the source.

-The Logical Complement function overrides the disable state of a coil used in the destination node of the function block.
-This can cause personal injury if the user assumes a coil has disabled an operation and repairs are being made, because the coil's state can change as a result of the Logical Complement function.
+Warning The Logical Complement function overrides the disable coil used in the destination node of the function block. cause personal injury if the user assumes a coil has disa operation and repairs are being made, because the coil's change as a result of the Logical Complement function .
+This can abled an 's state can --- --

-The bottom node contains the numerical value that specifies the matrix length for both matrices.
+Bottom Node The bottom node contains the numerical value that specifies the matrix length for both matrices.
 This constant can range from 1 to 100.
 1 equals a group of 16 bits, 2 equals a group of 32 bits, and so on.